OHDSI/PhenotypeLibrary/.github/ISSUE_TEMPLATE/contribute-a-new-phenotype.md

 ---

 - [ ] Phenotype Name: [YOUR PHENOTYPE NAME]
-> Our definition of phenotype is "_clinical idea that is an observable, potentially changing state of a person._"
+> Phenotype is a "_clinical construct that is defined as an observable, potentially changing state of a person._"

 - [ ] Clinical Description:
 > Please provide one or two lines per section below.